twadada/multilingual-nlm/README.md

 python align_words.py -dict fr-de -src dir_name/frdeen.lang0.vec -tgt dir_name/frdeen.lang1.vec -save save_name
 ```

-This code aligns pairs of words in a 'fr-de' dictionary using CSLS.
+This code aligns pairs of words in a 'fr-de' dictionary using CSLS and saves the result as 'save_name'.
 Note that this evaluation is different from another evaluation method called 'Bilingual Word Induction', which extracts target words from the target vocabulary table for each source word.

 # Reference